Good Clinical Practice E6(R3) Refresher

 Identify key stakeholders’ roles and their responsibilities in clinical trials.

-GCP 2: Data Management and Investigational Product Oversight
+GCP 2: Data Management and Governance

 Understand best practices for data handling, storage, retention, and compliance with GCP requirements.